You have to be old enough to take money out of your IRA, but you don't have to retire first.

 If you have a Roth IRA, you don't have to set up a withdrawal plan, or make withdrawals at all, for that matter, if you don't need the money.
 On the other hand, since Roth withdrawals are tax free, you'll have to weigh whether it might make more sense to use that income rather than to sell investments in taxable accounts on which you might owe capital gains tax.

-The IRS doesn't want a traditional IRA to be a way to build the estate you're planning to leave your heirs.
-So after you reach age 70 1/2, the law says you must start spending what you've saved — whether you need the money or not.
-One way to stretch the account (but not bend the rules) is to name a much younger person as your IRA beneficiary .
+WHEN WITHDRAWALS ARE A MUST The IRS doesn't want a traditional IRA to be a way to build the estate you're planning to leave your heirs.
+So after you reach age 72, the law says you must start spending what you've saved — whether you need the money or not.
+One way to stretch the account (but not bend the rules) is to name a much younger person as your IRA beneficiary.
 When you die, that person may be able to spread payments from the account over his or her lifetime, extending the benefits for many years.

 WHAT YOU HAVE TO TAKE